Skip over main navigation

 What will happen after the review or re-assessment?

-After a review or re-assessment the new LA could decide to:
+After a review or re-assessment your new LA could decide to:

 • Keep the EHC plan the same.